Tchula, Mississippi: Education

 The town of Tchula is served by the Holmes County School District.

 Current schools in the area include S.V.
 Marshall Elementary School and Holmes County Central High School.

 The Holmes County Learning Center is in Tchula itself.

 Previously Marshall's campus housed S.V.
 Marshall High School.

 Mississippi Blues Trail marker

+Several blues musicians lived in the area.
+A historical marker commemorates their history.